Taiwan’s Ultimate Urban Rivalry

 The Bottom Line

-The only realistic way to resolve the Taipei vs Kaohsiung debate is to visit both for yourself.
+The only realistic way to resolve the Kaohsiung vs Taipei debate is to visit both for yourself.
 Absent this, I do hope my post has helped inform you about fundamental differences between the two.
 Which is not to say these are the only cities you should visit while in Taiwan—many others are worthy of your time, to say nothing of all the rural areas within day-trip distance of them.
 Taiwan is a small destination, geographically speaking, but it punches far above its weight in most other regards.
-This is something I imagine you’ll find to be true, whether you visit Taipei, Kaohsiung or anywhere else on the island.
+Need personalize help planning your trip to Taiwan?
+Consider hiring me to help!

 Subscribe to email updates!